Euro drops to new low as GDP data confirm weak growth

 Kit Juckes, an FX analyst at Societe Generale, said the new finance minister’s appointment raised the bar for the actual budget, “since markets now price in easier policy than they did yesterday morning.”

-The euro strengthened 0.1% against the pound to 83.195 pence, but that left the British currency still close to a two-month high.
+The euro strengthened 0.1% against the pound to 83.195 pence EURGBP=D3, but that left the British currency still close to a two-month high.

 Reporting by Tommy Reggiori Wilkes, editing by Larry King